HealthCatalyst/documentation/README.md

 4) Run `mkdocs serve` or `python -m http.server` to view docs

+## Python sphinx update instructions

+1) `cd` to the docs directory in the healthcareai-py repo

+2) Edit the .rst files within docs folder

+3) Build the docs and generate a py directory via `sphinx-build -b html docs py`

+4) Use `python -m http.server` to view the new docs in /py

+5) To place the docs within the right spot, run `cp -rf py ../documentation`

+6) Delete py folder in the healthcareai-py repo via `rm -rf py`

 ## Jekyll update instructions

 1) Add the new .md file in jekyll/\_posts